-Mueller charges lawyer with lying about interaction with Rick Gates
+Dutch lawyer pleads guilty to lying about interaction with Rick Gates

 that Manafort's lobbying firm was under scrutiny by the FBI and Justice Department.
 Days after these reports in mid-August 2016, Manafort resigned from the Trump campaign.

-There's no indication from the document that Van Der Zwaan was in touch with Gates about the political adviser's work in the election, though the charging document is the first evidence that prosecutors have sought -- and potentially even received emails and recorded phone calls related to -- Gates' interactions while he worked for Donald Trump.
+There's no indication from the document that van der Zwaan was in touch with Gates about the political adviser's work in the election, though the charging document is the first evidence that prosecutors have sought -- and potentially even received emails and recorded phone calls related to -- Gates' interactions while he worked for Donald Trump.
 The separate charges Gates faces in federal court involve activities related to his Ukrainian work with Manafort in years prior to their Trump campaign work.

-Van Der Zwaan has a plea hearing scheduled for Tuesday afternoon at US District Court in Washington, DC.

-Skadden Arps said in a statement Tuesday that the firm terminated Van Der Zwaan's employment last year and is cooperating with authorities.
-Van Der Zwaan was based in London for the firm.
+Skadden Arps said in a statement Tuesday that the firm terminated van der Zwaan's employment last year and is cooperating with authorities.
+Van der Zwaan was based in London for the firm.

 He is the son-in-law of Russian billionaire German Khan, who is one of the most prominent businessmen in Russia.
 Khan co-founded Alfa Group, a large financial conglomerate, and was recently named in the Treasury Department's list of Russian oligarchs.
 CNN reported last year

-that the FBI examined whether there was a computer server connection during the 2016 presidential campaign between Alfa Bank and the Trump Organization, though there isn't any indication that Van Der Zwaan is connected to that matter.
+that the FBI examined whether there was a computer server connection during the 2016 presidential campaign between Alfa Bank and the Trump Organization, though there isn't any indication that van der Zwaan is connected to that matter.

 Asked about the charge, White House deputy press secretary Raj Shah told Fox News that the development is unrelated to the President's actions and "only reinforces our point when it comes to the special counsel's investigation ... there is no evidence of collusion because none existed."